GrinonBarrett/Taksidos/To Do.md

 * Create rules for raising militias and armies.
 * Create the Wekowyrd, an Everforming Eldritch Horror capable of mutating or regenerating in battle.
 Doing so will force counterspell checks out to a great distance against anyone casting a spell.
 Its counterspell bonus is equal to its current HP and its current wounds.
 A possible mutation of it is to increase HP.
 * Create a Lignafaguer.
 A six "legged" creature which feeds one wood.
 The legs are actually strikers it uses to strike creatures or climb.
 They are connected to a center body which possess a maw fool of short razor sharp teeth.
 If grappling a foe, it can bits to deal biting cutting and acid attacks all at once.
 On the body between each legs are one of its six eyes.
 It does not eat meat or technically attack creatures, but anything disturbing its meal or the pursuit of it will be attacked.
-* Create a Jangling Mound.
-A spirit of greed which is an animated horde of coins.
-Difficult to harm.
-Damage dealt to it frees coins from the horde.
-Each one manifests a unique coin which captures the image of the spirit's original form on one side and an engraving of incomprehensible writing on the other side along with its name.

 For next update: